newrelic/newrelic_aws_cloudwatch_plugin/README.md

 ### Amazon ElastiCache

 Amazon ElastiCache supports both Memcached and Redis caching technologies.
 The Memcached agent is configured under the `ec` section, while the Redis agent is configured under the `ecr` section.

+### Amazon AutoScaling groups

+Amazon AutoScaling is a sub-service of EC2, and in CloudWatch is reported in the EC2 namespace.
+However, the New Relic plugin has been implemented as a seperate plugin, as this allows you to monitoring Auto Scaling groups independently of individual instances.

 ### Tag Filtering